About Fairmont West — In Depth

 Criminal Records

 The criminal records system in Marion County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-These records are maintained by the Marion County Sheriff's Office, local police departments, and the West Virginia State Police.
-Residents can conduct background checks through the West Virginia State Police, which provides comprehensive criminal history reports.
-The West Virginia Bureau of Investigation also offers resources for residents seeking information on criminal activities and public safety concerns in Marion County.
+Residents can conduct background checks through the West Virginia State Police, which provides criminal history reports.
+The West Virginia State Police also offers resources for residents seeking information on criminal activities and public safety concerns in Marion County.

 Vital Records